Unity-Technologies/usd-unity-sdk/package/com.unity.formats.usd/Documentation~/USD Import.md

 ## Importing Materials

+Materials are not loaded by default.
 To import materials from USD, firstly import the USD file using the USD menu.
 Then, to get the materials, change the 'Import Settings' > 'Materials' in the Inspector to 'Import Preview Surface'.
 Finally re-import the USD file.

 ## Importing Payloads